ashakiranjyoti/ashakiranjyoti/README.md

 ## 🧑‍💻 About Me

-> Junior QA Engineer with **3+ years** of experience on **live production systems** — a Government of India SCADA dashboard and an Enterprise Inventory Management System.
+> QA Automation Engineer with **3+ years** of experience on **live production systems** — a Government of India real-time monitoring dashboard and an Enterprise ERP platform.

 - 🔭 Currently working at **Modern Communication Technology (MCOM), Pune**
 - 🌱 Growing expertise in **TypeScript**, **API Testing**, and **CI/CD pipelines**